|Families can call the Inquiry Line for up-to-date COVID-19 information related to our Homes: 519.606.5005|

 - All staff and third-party contractors are actively screened when they enter the building.
 If symptomatic, they cannot enter.

-- All residents are actively screened for symptoms twice a day.
+- All residents are actively screened for symptoms once a day.
 If symptomatic, they will be isolated and tested.

 Isolation and testing